 As you arrive at Mater Maria Catholic College, you walk past a contemporary statue of Mary and child, our patron Mother Mary holding baby Jesus.
 Two beautifully potted Good Samaritan roses greet you at the front door.
 When you look at the highest point of our property, you will see our modern chapel with its stunning cross.
 We have a stunning wooden cross with the phrase 'Who is my neighbour?' adorning our foyer.
-These symbols and the many more around the College remind us of who we are and how we aspire to live our lives.
+These symbols and the many more aro und the College remind us of who we are and how we aspire to live our lives.
 Benedictine values and the Good Samaritan spirituality continue to have a strong influence over the life and mission of the College along with the surrounding parishes, the Catholic Parish of Pittwater and the Lakes Catholic Parish, which remain important partners in the faith education offered to our students.
+In 2022, in partnership with Pittwater Parish, we encouraged students and their families to attend to parish 'Soul' Mass on the first Sunday each month.
+To encourage attendance, students' volunteered to do the readings and provide the music.
+We also shared a meal for all those in attendance and had the older students run games after Mass, in a youth group style model.
+Throughout the year we saw a steady increase to up to 60 attendees.

 The celebration of the Eucharist is the pinnacle of the expression of the Catholic faith and is an integral part of life at the College.
 Supported by our local parishes, students have an opportunity to celebrate Mass weekly in our beautiful chapel, and the Mass is also celebrated to mark the beginning and end of the school year, significant feast days, and the Year 12 graduation.
-The 58th Anniversary Mass in May was a special opportunity for the College to give thanks for the abundant blessings which have been bestowed on the community and to acknowledge the Sisters of the Good Samaritan.
+The 59th Anniversary Mass in May was a special opportunity for the College to give thanks for the abundant blessings which have been bestowed on the community and to acknowledge the Sisters of the Good Samaritan.

-During the course of 2021, the college celebrated a range of significant liturgical events on COVID safe ways.
-These included; Ash Wednesday, Easter liturgy, the Feast of the Assumption, and the thanksgiving liturgy for our volunteers.
+During the course of 2022, the college celebrated a range of significant liturgical events including; Ash Wednesday, Easter liturgy, the Feast of the Assumption, and the thanksgiving liturgy for our volunteers.
 Although we were unable to gather as a whole to celebrate Masses, prayer life was encouraged with formal prayer held regularly.
-It has become customary for our senior student leaders to share their faith with the community at these special events which continued in online environments.
+It has become customary for our senior student leaders to share their faith with the community at these special events which continued.
 As well as connecting with local parishes, our students had the opportunity to share their faith with other young people at interfaith dialogue meetings.

-2021 challenged our world in all sorts of ways and many in our local community suffered financial hardship and emotional distress due to job losses in particular industries that many of our parents were involved with.
+2022 was a challenging time for many in our local community suffered financial hardship and emotional distress due to job losses over the COVID years.
 We are pleased that we were able to offer support to all families in their time of need and that we were able to make the commitment that no student had to leave the College due to financial difficulties.